Underlyingglitch/piscreen-server/README.md

 This application lets you control your piscreen players.
 It was built for Raspberry PI, but can be used on almost all Linux devices.

-You can install both the server and the client on the same device, but you can also use 2 indvidual devices.
+This server package has to be installed on a seperate device.
+The server and client software can't run on the same device.

 ## Installation
+There are 2 ways of installing this software: manual install, and by using the provided .img file

+### Using the .img file (recommended)

+### Manual installation
-1. Flash the Raspbian (lite version is recommended) software to an SD card.
+1. Flash a version of Raspbian Buster (lite is recommended) software to an SD card.
 Install Raspbian to a Raspberry PI and make sure SSH is enabled.

 2. SSH into the Raspberry PI